 I want to do an addition.
 Am I supposed to call an architect?
 Or a builder?
-What’s Design Build mean?
-These are common question people ask when considering an addition or large home renovation project.
+What does Design Build mean?

 There are positive and less positive aspects of each method, and it’s important to understand them BEFORE you hire someone to help you with your project.